httprunner/httprunner/README.md

         - {"check": "content.success", "comparator": "eq", "expected": true}
 ```

-For detailed regulations of writing testcases, you can read the specification.
+For detailed regulations of writing testcases, you can read the [`QuickStart`][quickstart] documents.

 ## Run testcases